Michael-LightGameFramework/LightGameFrameworkSDL2/graphs/README.md

 These files only need to be fetched once, as they are a CSV of all shorted stocks.
 The files are stored in the "./res" folder.

+To request data for apple, run like this: a.out aapl